evercam/ex_nvr/docker/README.md

 Currently there's two different tags available for `ex_nvr` images, `v*` and `v*-armv7` where `*` represent a version number (e.g. `0.1.1`), the first is for `arm64/v8` and `amd64` machines and the latter for `arm/v7`.

 Update `docker-compose.yml` file to use the appropriate image.

+## HTTPS

+If `https` is enabled and it should be, we'll need a private key and a certificate.
+Generating this files is out of the scope of this guide.
+However, there's many ways to generate this certificates, like self signed certificates (not recommended for production) or using a tool like [`let's encrypt`](https://letsencrypt.org/).

+In this guide, we assume the files are called `certificate.key` for the key, and `certficate.crt` for the certificate.

 ## Prepare volumes